PaloAltoNetworks/Splunk-Docs/cortex-hec.md

-# Cortex Data Lake via HTTP Event Collector(HEC)
+# Cortex Data Lake

-Send Cortex Data Lake logs to Splunk Cloud and Splunk Enterprise with HTTP Event Collector(HEC).
+Send Cortex Data Lake logs to Splunk Cloud and Splunk Enterprise with HTTP Event Collector (HEC).

+Cortex Data Lake logs are stored as sourcetype=pan:firewall_cloud

+HTTPS / HEC is the best way to send events from Cortex Data Lake to Splunk.
+Syslog is not supported by Splunk Cloud and does not contain key-value pairs for field extraction.
+HEC is a modern Splunk protocol supported by Splunk Cloud with flexibility to send only the fields you care about to Splunk.

 ## Create Event Collector Token in Splunk for Cortex Data Lake